Forgly

 • ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW limits the sum to all rows from the start up to the current one.

-• Add PARTITION BY customer_id to keep a separate running total per customer.
+• Add PARTITION BY customer_id to keep a separate running total per customer (see the second query).

 Related SQL queries